LoicGrobol/loicgrobol.github.io/index.md

 My name is pronounced like this: [loic gʁobɔl].
 I typically use they/them pronouns in English and gender-neutral pronouns in other languages where they exist.

+## My research

-My research interests focus on machine learning applications to natural language processing; and specifically to irregular and low-resource contexts, including diachronic and historical data and low-resource languages.
+My research interests focus on machine learning applications to natural language processing, and specifically to irregular and low-resource contexts, including diachronic and historical data and low-resource languages.

 More specifically, these days I work on:

-- Automatic syntactic parsing of low-resource languages
+- Automatic syntactic parsing of historical languages
-- Human-centric and interpretable evaluation of NLP systems.
+- Resource construction and bootstrapping for low-resource languages

 Most of my work — in writing and in code — is available on [Github](https://github.com/loicgrobol) and [my page](https://gitlab.huma-num.fr/lgrobol) on the GitLab instance of [the HumaNum